 As a result, growth-driven design can provide a number of benefits for your business.
 If you're looking to improve your Search Engine Optimization strategy, consider implementing a more agile growth-driven design.
 HubSpot SEO tools are extremely effective when it comes to content cluster mapping across your buyer's journey for a more holistic approach.

-Even if you pay attention to and follow the latest organic B2B SEO strategies, tactics, or content strategies, you won't understand the impact if you are not consistently reviewing the data to see exactly what is a trend and what is an anomaly.
+Even if you pay attention to and follow the latest organic B2B SEO strategy, tactics, or content strategies, you won't understand the impact if you are not consistently reviewing the data to see exactly what is a trend and what is an anomaly.
 Next, you still need to be able to distill that data into a prescriptive on what to change and test.
 This requires proactive initiative every month to see what is getting you more good-fit hand raises to hire your company.

 Be sure to look beyond the surface SEO metrics and drill down into things like click-through rate (CTR) to ensure that your impressions are turning into clicks.

 As a business owner or digital marketing professional, it is essential to take a data-driven approach when improving your organic rankings.
-This means that you should track your organic SEO progress and analyze the click-through data to see what titles and messaging in your meta description is most effective and what SEO needs to be improved.
+This means that you should track your organic SEO progress and analyze the click-through data to see what titles and messaging in your meta description is most effective and what SEO work needs to be improved.
 Without this type of data-driven approach, it can be difficult to make sense-informed decisions about how to optimize your website for a search query.

 There are a number of different SEO metrics that you can use to track your SEO ranking progress and compare it over time.
 Some of the most important ones include: